Jeunese/jeunese.github.io/docs/guidelines.md

 The tone might change a little depending on whether you're writing product documentation or in-product copy.
 The advice for a pop-up message in the UI, for example, might call for friendlier language to put the user at ease.

-The sections below provide guidelines for the general voice and tone of product documentation and UI content.
+The sections below provide guidelines for the general voice and tone of both product documentation and UI content.
+Some of the guidelines overlap.
+For example, using the second person ("you") makes it easier to write in the active voice (be clear), helps establish a personal tone (be human), and makes the content directly relevant to the reader (be relevant).

 ### Be clear